jonathanbossenger/wp-local-env/README.md

 ## Introduction

-wp-local-env is a cross OS (macOS, Windows, Linux) local development environment for WordPress.
+wp-local-env is a cross OS (macOS, Windows, Linux) local development environment for WordPress (or any other PHP, MySQL web application).
 It is built on top of [Multipass](https://www.docker.com/) for minimal overhead and the fastest possible boot time.

 ## Requirements